 Other studies included found that those who hunched while working or playing on a laptop for a long time have higher reports of shoulder pain as well as those who sit at school or at home for one to more than four hours.

-Because of the different methods of measurements used in the selected studies, it’s hard to determine how much influence any one posture has upon pain development.
-“The results of the selected studies should therefore be interpreted with caution,” the Prins et al. wrote, “especially the pain measurements because none of the studies defined the frequency, duration, or intensity of pain in the same manner.
+“The results of the selected studies should therefore be interpreted with caution,” they wrote, “especially the pain measurements because none of the studies defined the frequency, duration, or intensity of pain in the same manner.”

 They also cited that self-reported pain measurements can be influenced by psychosocial and cultural factors that could vary among different populations of youths.
 Also, the recall period in the studies vary from a week to 12 months, which tends to reduce accuracy of reporting the longer the time and the increase of age.